 How did you learn to speak English, French, Spanish, Portuguese and Italian?

-Would you describe film actors or actresses, or film stars as famous people?
+Would you say that film actors, actresses, or film stars, are famous people?

-I don’t think the word ‘famous’ really applies to people.
+I don’t think the word famous really applies to people.
 It may apply to sayings, places, or art, I think.
 But I don’t think people are famous.
 There’s something permanent about it, while people are temporary.
 You can be well-known and stay well-known, no matter what people think of you.
-There’s an appreciative quality to the word famous which I think is maybe the wrong adjective.
+There’s an appreciative quality to the word famous, which I think is maybe the wrong adjective.
 Once you’re well-known, you realize that everybody else who is, is there just like you by accident.
 It’s not based on merits.
 It takes so many things to create a well-known person.
-It includes of course fortune, timing and a lot of things you have no control over.
+It includes, of course, fortune, timing and a lot of things you have no control over.
 There have been many wonderful actors who didn’t get to be famous, there are scientists that nobody knows but who have created things that turned out to be terribly important.
-The Italian man who created the original algorithm for Google got paid $ 25,000 to do it.
+The Italian man who created the original algorithm for Google got paid $25,000 to do it.
 So it’s a mixture of things that make people well-known, and when you get to be there, or when you get to be around them, they are just the same as everybody else.
 Some of them behave well, others not so well [laughs].
-I had fun, doing a TV movie once with Robert Mitchum [“One Shoe Makes It Murder,” 1982].
+I had fun doing a TV movie once with Robert Mitchum [“One Shoe Makes It Murder,” 1982].
 They gave him to me to sort of ‘take care of.’
 He started drinking the minute the sun went down.
-He had a little apartment in Beverly Hills which had not been redecorated since the 1940s, it looked like a set from one of the gumshoe films of his.
-I used to take him there at night and drop him of.
+He had a little apartment in Beverly Hills, which had not been redecorated since the 1940s; it looked like a set from one of the gumshoe films of his.
+I used to take him there at night and drop him off.
 He always said to me, ‘Just lay me on the bed, and slip the script under one arm and a bottle of Evian under the other.
-I’ll wake up early, study my lines and you be here at 6 o’clock in the morning.’
-And that’s what I did every morning, he was out there walking around, having his first cigarette of the day, waiting for me to pick him up and take him to the set.
+I’ll wake up early, study my lines, and you be here at 6 o’clock in the morning.’
+And that’s what I did every morning; he was out there walking around, having his first cigarette of the day, waiting for me to pick him up and take him to the set.
 What a character, he was something else.
 He really was from another time, I’m telling you.
 Made of a different material altogether.
 So they’re all just people like you and I. And if you became well-known, you would still be yourself.
 If you meet legendary people, you never meet an alien, but you do meet a person who had wonderful moments that touched the divine, but that doesn’t mean that they became divine themselves.
 You know, I have been an assistant director, and that’s something you can only do for so many years.
-Not only because of the long hours of production, but mostly because you are exposed to actors.
-And you don’t want to be exposed to actors for more than fifteen or twenty years of your life, because it will kill you.
-And it’s always the B minus and the B plus who behave the worst, and the superstars mostly… behave like princes.
+Not only because of the long hours of production but mostly because you are exposed to actors.
+And you don’t want to be exposed to actors for more than fifteen or twenty years of your life because it will kill you.
+And it’s always the B-minus and the B plus who behave the worst, and the superstars mostly… behave like princes.
 The really well-known people are nice.
-Charlie Sheen was an A plus and he behaved so badly that he became a B minus.
+Charlie Sheen was an A-plus and he behaved so badly that he became a B-minus.
 It’s all not that important that people can afford to misbehave.
 That’s my bottom line, you know.
 But it’s easy for me to say: my mother is still the princess of Hollywood.
 I don’t think she has been dethroned yet.
-She wasn’t the highest paid or the most whatever, but she’s still number one – anywhere – in her own category.
+She wasn’t the highest-paid or the most whatever, but she’s still number one—anywhere—in her own category.
 And she survived most of her peers.
 She even survived most recent stars like Julia Roberts or Michelle Pfeiffer, who were her favorite actresses at the time.
-Here’s a cute story: Julia Roberts was dating Daniel Day-Lewis at the time and we asked Julia to receive the Screen Actors Guild Life Achievement Award for my mother who was already sick.
-She did and sent it, and asked if she could have an autographed picture.
-So I got it from my mother, put it in the FedEx and sent it to Julia.
-But they broke up a few weeks later and then we got letters from both of them, ‘We never received that photograph from Miss Hepburn.’
-And I got a copy of the FedEx invoice, the photograph was delivered, and then she passed away.
+Here’s a cute story: Julia Roberts was dating Daniel Day-Lewis at the time, and we asked Julia to receive the Screen Actors Guild Life Achievement Award for my mother, who was already sick.
+She did and sent it and asked if she could have an autographed picture.
+So I got it from my mother, put it in the FedEx, and sent it to Julia.
+But they broke up a few weeks later, and then we got letters from both of them, ‘We never received that photograph from Miss Hepburn.’
+And I got a copy of the FedEx invoice; the photograph was delivered, and then she passed away.
 Both of them were so crazy about my mother that one of them took the photograph and didn’t tell the other one, and they both acted like, ‘I didn’t do it!’
 Pretty cute…

-Finally, Billy Wilder who directed your mother in two screen classics, was he in real life as humorous and as sharp as his screenplays and his films might suggest?
+Finally, Billy Wilder, who directed your mother in two screen classics, was he in real life as humorous and as sharp as his screenplays and his films always suggested?